History of Weetwood Hall Estate

 For guests looking for a contemporary and thriving hotel in Leeds, Weetwood Hall Estate is a number one choice.
 Part of Weetwood Hall Estate’s unique charm is in its appealing blend of modern and traditional, which stems from a fascinating history.

 The oldest part of our stunning Manor House can be found to the rear of the property.
-Here, stone mullioned windows date back to approximately 1540 when an ancient farm existed on a site known as the ‘Wappentake of Skyrack’.
-The ‘Wappentake of Skyrack’ was named after a large oak tree that grew in Headingly for centuries.
+Here, stone mullioned windows date back to approximately 1540 when an ancient farm existed on a site known as the ‘Wapentake of Skyrack’.
+The ‘Wapentake of Skyrack’ was named after a large oak tree that grew in Headingly for centuries.

-During the 18th century Weetwood was owned by John Gelder.
-In 1743 an advertisement reading "To be lett, Weetwood Hall, situate in the township of Hedingley in the parish of Leeds," proves that Weetwood was put on sale at this time.
+During the 18th century, Weetwood was owned by John Gelder.
+In 1743 an advertisement reading "To be lett, Weetwood Hall, situate in the township of Headingley in the parish of Leeds," proves that Weetwood was put on sale at this time.

 In the ensuing decades, several different families owned the estate, which was eventually developed by Alf Cooke.
 Cooke was a wealthy, self-made Yorkshireman, whose initials are still visible on the stone columns which support the wrought iron gates by the main entrance.

 During the First World War, Weetwood Hall Estate was taken over by the war office and used as a convalescent hospital for officers.

 In 1919 Leeds University bought the estate.
 The Manor House became private halls of residence for female students and the land was farmed by tenant farmers.
 Grants were given to pay for the residence fees of up to 30 young women who took up residence at Weetwood Hall Estate.
 The aim of the grants was that the young students would hopefully become teachers and be inspired by Weetwood’s impressive surroundings, recognising the value of living in such a grand accommodation.